Akil Baddoo Player Props: Tigers vs. White Sox

 Akil Baddoo At The Plate

-- Baddoo is batting .259 with six doubles, two home runs and 17 walks.
+- Baddoo is batting .264 with seven doubles, two home runs and 18 walks.

-- Baddoo has picked up a hit in 19 of 37 games this year, with multiple hits eight times.

-- He has hit a home run in two of 37 games played this season, and in 1.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.